5.4 Competitor Usability Testing

 - Give them the task.
 Don’t explain how the product works.

 - Watch them attempt the task.
-Note where they hesitate, make errors, express frustration, or find workarounds.
+Note where they hesitate, make errors, express frustration, or find a workaround.

 -

 Record and compare.
-For each product, track: task completion rate, time on task, number of errors, and participant satisfaction.
+For each product, track how often participants finished the task, how long it took, how many errors they made, and how satisfied they were.
 The gaps and frustrations you observe are your opportunity — they reveal what your product should do better.

 For the full usability testing methodology, see Usability Testing.
 The process is the same; the difference is that you are testing someone else’s product to generate ideas, not evaluating your own.